compendio/goldbug-manual/README.md

 The two methods can be differentiated as follows:

 **Passphrase method:** When the password is created, it is not stored locally, just the hash of the input.
 The hash is supplemented by a supplementary string, the so-called cryptological salt.
 This complements the hash and makes it safer.
 The "Salted Hash" is thus defined as follows: hash (passphrase + salt).
-So that the password is also practiced by the user and typing errors are excluded, a second mail must be entered.
+To achieve that the password is also trained for the user and typing errors are excluded, it must be entered a second time.

 **Question / Answer Method:** This method does not enter a password twice but defines a string as a question and a string as the answer.
 Both strings will not be checked a second time.
-Technically, this login method is implemented via an HMAC: Hash (Question, Answer), indicates that an " HMAC(Keyed-Hash Message Authentication Code) is used.
+Technically, this login method is implemented via an HMAC: Hash (Question, Answer), indicates that an "HMAC” (Keyed-Hash Message Authentication Code) is used.
 And: neither the question nor the answer is stored on the user's machine and no cryptographic salt is randomly generated by the machine.
 Instead of the question, the user can of course also enter two passwords without a question mark.
-It should be noted that here the question and the answer must be entered in subsequent logins exactly as they were defined and here at the first definition no second input check ("Confirmation") regarding typing errors as in the password method.
+It should be noted that here the question and the answer must be entered in subsequent logins exactly as they were defined and here at the first definition no second input check ("confirmation") regarding typing errors is given as in the password method.

 Figure: Login to the application with a password

 ![Abbildung: Login in die Applikation mit einem Passwort](/images/login.png)

 Since the hash generated from the login passphrase unlocks the encrypted containers that also store the private key for encryption, it is especially important to protect the login process and login password.
-Therefore, the above two methods have been taken into account to make it more difficult for attackers: they do not know a) which method a user chose and b) the question-answer method is safer, as described above, because neither the Question, nor the answer can be stored somewhere and an HMAC may be more complex than a password as a "just" salted hash.
+Therefore, the above two methods have been taken into account to make it more difficult for attackers: they do not know a) which method a user has chosen and b) the question-answer method is safer, as described above, because neither the question, nor the answer can be stored somewhere and a HMAC may be more complex than a password as a "just" salted hash.
 Only the user knows question and additionally the answer and only the match of both can open the container.

-In order not to give price to keypad loggers, there is the possibility to use a virtual keyboard when logging in (see illustration).
+In order not to reveal information to keypad loggers, there is the possibility to use a virtual keyboard when logging in (see image).
 The user starts this by double-clicking on the input line for the password.
 At best, only mouse clicks can be recorded here, but no keystrokes.

 Figure: Virtual Keyboard